iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Deep sea

-The deep sea environment is one the `bsuite` environments developed by Google Deepmind <d-cite key="osband2020bsuite"></d-cite>.
+The deep sea environment is one of the `bsuite` environments developed by Google Deepmind <d-cite key="osband2020bsuite"></d-cite>.
 This is a $$ N \times N$$ grid environment that focuses on testing the exploration capabilities of an RL algorithm.
 The figure below shows the environment.
 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/deepsea.png" class="img-fluid" %}
 <div class="caption">